typescene/typescene.github.io/docgen/content/typescene/core/ManagedMap.md

 ---
 # ManagedMap:top
 ### Managed objects
 This class is part of a group of _managed object_ classes.
-See [Understanding components](/docs/guides/components) for details.
+Read more about [Components](/docs/guides/concepts/components) for details.

 #### See also {#see_also}
 `ManagedList`, `ManagedObject`, `ManagedReference`.